benpolinsky/bp_custom_fields/README.md

 - REPEATER
-  †
   - look out for edge cases involved with updating fields that are already attached to existing resources

-  - for the user side, when filling in nester repeater values, right now I'm hard coding in a level max of 5.
+  - for the user side, when filling in nester repeater values, right now I'm hard coding in a max of 10 levels
-  - this is because I'm having trouble allowing deep nested params with strong parameters
-  - Thinking about this: https://github.com/rails/rails/issues/9454#issuecomment-199357625 as a solution

-- TABS
-  - think about it...
+  - the recursive partial rendering needs to know when to stop because it prerenders

 - FLEX CONTENT